billcrook/billcrook.github.io/source/_posts/2014-10-24-date-based-windowing-functions-in-hive.markdown

  order by user, purchase_date asc;
 {% endcodeblock %}

 A few things to note about the query.
 First, we want to do this on a user-basis, so we partition by user.
 Next, we must use *unix_timestamp* to convert the date to a numeric constant in seconds.
 This will be the value in seconds since the [unix epoch](https://en.wikipedia.org/wiki/Unix_time#Encoding_time_as_a_number).
-Finally, the *RANGE X PRECEDING* says, go backwards from the current row until the value of the column used in the *order by* clause changes by *X* amount or we hit the partition boundary.
-In this example I use 172800 which is 2 days in seconds plus the current row, giving me a 3 day window.
+Finally, the syntax *RANGE X PRECEDING* says, go backwards from the current row until either we hit the partition boundary or the value changes by *X* amount.
+The value being examinined is derived from the order by clause in the partition statement, in this case it is *unix_timestamp(purchase_date)*.
+For this example I used a range of 172800 which is 2 days in seconds.
+This gives me a 3 day total window since the *current row* is included.

 Here is the result set: